All of our webinars, reports, podcast episodes, and other educational resources are available to the public at no cost.

 Utility of Microbes in Forensic Science

-This webinar originally occurred on Wednesday, January 20th, 2021 Duration: 1 hour The presenter discussed the definition of forensic microbiology, a timeline of when it first became popular, and how it differs from molecular epidemiology.
+This webinar originally occurred on January 20, 2021 Duration: 1 hour Overview The presenter discussed the definition of forensic microbiology, a timeline of when it first became popular, and how it differs from molecular epidemiology.
 The webinar then covered differences…

 2020 Year in Review